nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing the data file

+App-Ointment data are saved as 3 JSON files:
+`[JAR file location]/data/PatientRecords.json`
+`[JAR file location]/data/DoctorRecords.json`
+`[JAR file location]/data/AppointmentSchedule.json`
-App-Ointment data are saved as a JSON file `[JAR file location]/data/PatientAddressBook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing the data files.
+Do note that adding entries into the patient and doctor records will require a UUID Version 4 generator.

 <div markdown="span" class="alert alert-warning">:exclamation: <b>Caution:</b>
-If your changes to the data file makes its format invalid, App-Ointment will discard all data and start with an empty data file at the next run.
+If your changes to the data files makes its format invalid, App-Ointment will discard the data file that is invalid and start with an empty data file at the next run.
 </div><br>

 --------------------------------------------------------------------------------------------------------------------